Collar-and-elbow: Rules

-The Dufur rules were closely followed by the Ed James rules, published as part of a general manual of sporting rules and regulations in 1873.
-These were largely the same as the Dufur rules, and specified the clear conditions for victory - a wrestler had to throw his opponent flat on his back, similar to the concept of ippon in judo.
+The Dufur rules were closely followed by the Ed James rules in America, published as part of a general manual of sporting rules and regulations in 1873.
+These were largely the same as the Dufur rules, and specified the clear conditions for victory – a wrestler had to throw his opponent flat on his back, similar to the concept of ippon in judo.
 The Ed James rules were to act as the agreed-upon standard for the majority of Collar and Elbow bouts held in the United States during its 19th-century heyday:

 Even in so-called "mixed wrestling" bouts where men would compete against each other in consecutive rounds under different rulesets (e.g. Catch-as-Catch-Can, Greco-Roman, and Collar and Elbow), they would specifically be required to don jackets for the Collar and Elbow rounds.

 Jackets and Harness

-Although there are accounts of bouts being held in which the combatants were shirtless - particularly in rural areas during the summer months - in its standardised competitive form Collar and Elbow required both participants to wear jackets or heavy shirts that could be gripped and used to set up throwing techniques.
+Although there are accounts of bouts being held in which the combatants were shirtless – particularly in rural areas during the summer months – in its standardised competitive form Brollaidheacht required both participants to wear jackets or heavy shirts that could be gripped and used to set up throwing techniques.
 A similar requirement exists in other Celtic styles like Cornish wrestling and Breton Gouren.
 At wrestling events in Dublin, a common method of issuing a challenge was to place a jacket in the centre of the ring and wait for a contender to step in and put it on.

-In Ireland - and in the early days in the United States - there were no standardised requirements for the durability or the length of the jacket.
+In Ireland – and in the early days in the United States – there were no standardised requirements for the durability or the length of the jacket.
 This occasionally led to disputes between prospective opponents when one party believed that the other's attire provided him with an unfair advantage, such as the one that occurred between Patrick Cullen and Paddy Dunne in which Dunne alleged that Cullen's long cavalry officer's coat would prevent him from seeing and defending against his leg techniques.
 Contests were occasionally even called off mid-bout when a jacket ripped or was otherwise unable to bear the rigours of a prolonged wrestling match.
 The Dufur rules of the 19th century were the first to specifically state that any jacket used for a Collar and Elbow bout had to be "tight-fitting, with strongly sewn seams".
 This prescription was mirrored in the Ed James rules, which also elaborated that the jacket should not reach below the wrestler's hips so that their leg attacks would be freely visible.

 Subsequently, a dedicated leather harness was developed to act as a potential substitute for the jacket.
 The invention of the harness is attributed to Homer Lane, a three-time national Collar and Elbow champion of the United States.
-It saw somewhat frequent use in both the US and Canada, but in general the majority of Collar and Elbow bouts continued to be held using the requisite durable jackets.
+It saw somewhat frequent use in both the US and Canada, but in general the majority of Brollaidheacht bouts continued to be held using the requisite durable jackets.